Minneapolis Black Artists & Creatives You Should Know About

 Gully boys consists of Kaytee, Nadirah, and Natalie.
 This rock trio play a style that blends grunge, a little bit of emo, and some early punk.

 Lady Lark is a pop, soul and funk musical artist who gained popularity around 2018.
-She's collaborated with Har Mar Superstar, named City Page's Best R&B Artist and performed at the annual Basilica Block Party festival.
+She's been named City Page's Best R&B Artist and performed at the annual Basilica Block Party festival.

 Lady Midnight is part of a duo group called Parables of Neptune.
 As Lady Midnight, she has recorded with international touring artists Bon Iver and Brother Ali, as well as performed with internationally acclaimed icons Common, Moby, Andra Day, and Aloe Blacc, among others.
 Her inspiration comes from multidisciplinary background in visual art, dance and Afro-indigenous roots and uses her artistry as a power for change and confronting trauma.